 - MINIMUM GPA required is 3.25

 We seek strong students with a high GPA (> 3.0), high test scores, cybersecurity experience, strong upper-level technical courses, passion for cybersecurity, dedicated to working for the government.
-If all positions are filled, the November application cycle will be the only application cycle in the 2020-2021 academic year.
+If all positions are filled, the November application cycle will be the only application cycle in the 2020-2021 academic year; other application windows & deadlines will be announced as appropriate.

 What Are The Benefits